 Metal and plastic cladding (commonly known as Plastisol) is often subject to deterioration due to the impact of weather conditions over time.
 To retain the integrity of metal cladding on the outside of a building, it’s important to maintain and rejuvenate the surface.
-Rawlins Paints stock metal cladding paint and plastic cladding paint, along with standard roof paints from the industry’s leading brands, specifically formulated to extend and enhance the lifespan of cladding.
-Cladding is often cleaned, especially at business properties, and a coating that is protecting against cleaning chemicals and pressure washer cleaning is as important as withstanding British winter weather conditions, and laid snow on metal cladding roofs.
+Rawlins Paints stock metal cladding paint and Plastisol cladding paint, along with standard roof paints from the industry’s leading brands, specifically formulated to extend and enhance the lifespan of cladding.
+Industrial cladding is often cleaned, especially at business properties, and a coating that is protecting against cleaning chemicals and pressure washer cleaning is as important as withstanding British winter weather conditions, and laid snow on metal cladding roofs.

 The lifespan of metal cladding coatings can be visually observed, as corrugated, galvanised and asbestos sheets rust and deteriorate from seasonal elements, chemical cleaning agents and possible airborne chemicals around industrial plants and factories – an example of airborne chemicals would include exhaust fumes from adjacent car-parking or delivery vehicles at loading bays, where metal cladding may be used.